mercurymedia/elm-ag-grid/ELM_CHANGELOG.md

 # Elm Changelog

+## [33.0.0]

+- Added `comparator` to ColumnSettings to set a custom comparator.
+Custom comparators can be set on initilization of the Elm App.

 ## [32.1.0]

 - Added `onCellCopy` event handler to allow formatting cell values ​​before adding them to the clipboard.